 Sony A7R II versus Leica Q Typ 116

 The Sony Alpha A7R II and the Leica Q (Typ 116) are two enthusiast cameras that were announced in June 2015.
 The A7R II is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R II and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).